 - Dragon Age II, in the meantime, opens with Church Militant Cassandra interrogating smooth-talker Varric about the whereabouts of his friend Hawke.
 The game starts with A Taste of Power (quickly rescinded by Narrative Backpedaling), a Tutorial Level, and a second "prologue" in the Kirkwall refugee camp—all interspersed by cutscenes—before Hawke finally meets Varric one in-story year after the tutorial, and the main story kicks off.
 For that matter, the entire game serves as a Prolonged Prologue to Dragon Age: Inquisition.
 The reason Cassandra is interrogating Verric in the first place is to find out how the Mage-Templar War got started and to see if Hawke can lead a new Inquisition to restore order.
 The game's ending leads right into the beginning of Inquisition.

 - The Wild ARMs games have a tradition of giving each character an individual prologue before joining the core party.

 - Persona 3 has a little over an hour of cutscenes (and one battle sequence) between the start of the game and your first opportunity to save.

 - Persona 4.
 It takes between two to four hours before the game takes you off the rails and lets you choose what to do with your day (the real meat of the game).
 In terms of the Dungeon Crawling gameplay, the first battle is a brief Hopeless Boss Fight, the next two (including the first boss) are entirely tutorials, an hour or so later and you get to the first real dungeon... which throws you into a boss fight and boots you out after the first floor.
 After all that, you're finally allowed to explore dungeons freely.

-- Persona Q. They game doesn't become a Crossover between the above two games until after completing the first dungeon.
+- Persona Q: Shadow of the Labyrinth.
+They game doesn't become a Crossover between the above two games until after completing the first dungeon.
 (If this doesn't sound like much, this is an Etrian Odyssey inspired game, so the dungeons are huge.)